Gaussian variational approximation for high-dimensional state space models: Introduction

-Our article specifically considers approximating posterior distributions for Bayesian inference in high-dimensional state space models, and we make use of both the conditional independence structure and the factor structure in forming our approximations.
-Bayesian computations for state space models are well known to be challenging for complex nonlinear models.
-It is usually feasible to carry out MCMC on a complex state space model by sampling the states one at a time conditional on the neighbouring states (e.g., \citealp{carlin1992monte}).
-In general, such methods require careful convergence diagnosis for individual applications and can fail if the dependence between states is strong. \cite{carter1994gibbs} document this phenomenon in linear Gaussian state space models, and we also document this problem of poor mixing for the spatio-temporal \citep{wikle+h06} and multivariate stochastic volatility via a Wishart process \citep{philipov+g06} examples discussed later.
-State of the art general approaches using particle MCMC methods \citep{Andrieu2010} can in principle be much more efficient than an MCMC that generates the states one at a time.
+State-of-the-art general approaches using particle MCMC methods \citep{Andrieu2010} can in principle be much more efficient than an MCMC algorithm that generates the states one at a time.
 However, particle MCMC is usually much slower than MCMC because of the need to generate multiple particles at each time point.
 Particle methods also have a number of other drawbacks, which depend on the model that is estimated.
-Thus, if there is strong dependence between the states and parameters, then it is necessary to use pseudo marginal methods \citep{Beaumont2003, Andrieu2009} which estimate the likelihood and it is necessary to ensure that the variability of the log of the estimated likelihood is sufficiently small \citep{pitt2012some, doucet2013}.
+Thus, if there is strong dependence between the states and parameters, then it is necessary to use pseudo-marginal methods \citep{Beaumont2003, Andrieu2009} which estimate the likelihood and it is necessary to ensure that the variability of the log of the estimated likelihood is sufficiently small \citep{pitt2012some, doucet2013}.
 This is particularly difficult to do if the state dimension is high.

-Finally, we note that factor structures are widely used as a method for achieving parsimony in the model formulation in the state space framework for spatio-temporal data \citep{wikle+c99, lopes2008}, multivariate stochastic volatility \citep{ku2014flexible, philipov2006factor}, and in other applications \citep{aguilar+w00,carvalho2008}.
-This is distinct from the main idea in the present paper of using a dynamic factor structure for dimension reduction in a variational approximation for getting parsimonious but flexible descriptions of dependence in the posterior for approximate inference.